 We can help you find the most appropriate lending, get in touch with our friendly team to find out more.

 There are a number of reasons why you might consider refinancing your dental practice.
 For example, if you have multiple loans, then refinancing can help consolidate debt into single monthly payments.
 Refinancing is also a great way to release funds trapped in your business, so you can use this to improve cash flow or invest in the next step of your growth plan.

 Many major projects require funding from more than one source.
 At Rangewell, we are experienced in assembling funding packages that work together.
 We use our financial expertise to provide the most cost-effective solution for each aspect of your financial plans.

 Contact us to discuss how Jigsaw Funding could be an option for you.

 There are many dental finance solutions for your dental practice, so contact Rangewell today to talk through your options and get a clearer understanding of what your practice can achieve.

 What if my dental practice has bad credit?

-It is possible to get a dental practice loan with bad credit, but you should be aware that not all dental practice loan options will be available, but there will still be solutions to will help you start your practice while working on improving your financial situation.
+It is possible to get a dental practice loan with bad credit, but you should be aware that not all dental practice loan options will be available.
+However, there will still be solutions that will help you start your practice while working on improving your financial situation.